sisiran-aws/lightsailworkshop/content/lamp/lab4/load_balancer.md

 ![](../../images/lamp-passed.jpg?classes=border)

 * From the top of the screen copy the long string following ***DNS name:***.
 This is the URL for your Lightsail load balancer.
-Any requests on this URL will be routed to one of your three front end instances.
+Any requests to this URL will be routed to one of your three front end instances.

     ![](../../images/2-4-8.jpg?classes=border)